phreaknerd/passhash-ng/Readme.md

 # Password Hasher NG Firefox extension

-An updated version of the classic Password Hasher iadd-on compatible with the new Webextension-API.
+An updated version of the classic Password Hasher add-on compatible with the new Webextension-API.

 ## Installation
 1. Install the [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/password-hasher-ng/)